What Is ALEKS PPL?

 - Opportunity to take additional attempts on campus, after required review work is completed*.

-*All attempts must be completed within one year of the first attempt.
+*All attempts must be completed within one year of the enrollment date.

 The assessment consists of approximately 30 questions, designed to pinpoint for Towson

 University where you should start your mathematics pathway, depending on the mathematics

 requirements of your major.
 On average, it takes approximately 90 minutes to complete,